mageni/.github/profile/README.md

 - the right to make copies (also known as reproduction),
 - the right to modify and adapt (also known as the right to make derivative works),
 - the right to distribute the original and modifications.
-- the fair use rights
+- the right to fair use a copyrighted source code

 Mageni provides you free and open-source software covered by free software licenses, with no ambiguities over your rights to use the code.